nettigo/NettigoKeypad/README.md

 * 2013-11-08: v0.4 - Debuncing can be disabled, Arduino 1.0 fix
 * 2014-01-02: v0.5 - Support for custom voltage dividers
 * 2015-03-23: v0.6 - Support for Arduino IDE 1.0.6 (does not work in 1.6)
+* 2015-03-23: v1.0 - only one function to work, minimalistic approach
-* 2017-05-05: v1.0.0 - Support for changed keys orders and different resistor values
+* 2017-05-05: v1.1.0 - Support for changed keys orders and different resistor values